abhishek-agrl/transaction-db/README.md

 A custom, network-available, persistent, and replicated Key/Value storage engine built from scratch using **only the Go standard library**.

-TransactionDB utilizes a **Log-Structured Merge-Tree (LSM-Tree)** storage layout, exposes its API over a custom **TCP binary wire protocol**, and synchronizes state across a cluster using a custom consensus algorithm called **"Raft-Lite"**.
+TransactionDB utilizes a **Log-Structured Merge-Tree (LSM-Tree)** storage layout, exposes its API over a custom **TCP binary wire protocol**, and synchronizes state across a cluster using a custom implementation of the "RAFT" consensus algorithm.

 ---